-General Information about Post-Federal Award Reporting RequirementsIn addition to the deliverables described in Section A. Program Description, any recipient of an award under this solicitation will be required to submit the following reports and data.
+General Information about Post-Federal Award Reporting Requirements

+In addition to the deliverables described in Section A. Program Description, any recipient of an award under this solicitation will be required to submit the following reports and data.

 Required reports.
-Recipients typically must submit quarterly financial reports, quarterly Performance Measurement Tool reports and semiannual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
+Recipients typically must submit quarterly financial reports, quarterly PMT reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
 (In appropriate cases, OJP may require additional reports.)